santhoshraj2960/AzureDatabricksLearn/README.md

-# AzureDatabricksLearn

-The repo is under construction.
+# Azure Databricks ETL pipeline

 Building a ETL pipeline for NYC taxi data using Databricks with the help of Deltalake.